W-symmetry, topological vertex and affine Yangian: Representations of

 and

 These relations are clearly symmetric under exchange $h_1 \leftrightarrow h_2$ with simultaneous transposition of $\lambda$, since for any Young diagram

-The main difference between the deformed case, $h \neq \pm 1$ and the symmetric case of Schur polynomials (and linear $\mathcal{W}_{1+\infty}$) is that now the rows and columns of the Young diagrams are weighted by a different factor.
+The main difference between the deformed case, $h \neq \pm 1$ and the symmetric case where we have Schur functions (and linear $\mathcal{W}_{1+\infty}$) is that for $h \neq \pm 1$ the rows and columns of the Young diagrams are weighted by a different factor.
 The corresponding generalization of Schur polynomials with similar row-column asymmetry are the well-known Jack polynomials.
 We want to find an operator whose action on Jack polynomials has same eigenvalues as $\psi_3$.
 First of all, the Laplace-Beltrami operator \cite{stanleyjack,macdonaldsym}

 is diagonal in the basis of Jack polynomials with eigenvalue

 Comparing this to values of $\psi_3$ above, we can identify